Netherlands: Energy

 Beginning in the 1950s, the Netherlands discovered huge natural gas resources.
-The sale of natural gas generated enormous revenues for the Netherlands for decades, adding, over sixty years, hundreds of billions of euros to the government's budget.
-However, the unforeseen consequences of the country's huge energy wealth impacted the competitiveness of other sectors of the economy, leading to the theory of Dutch disease.
-The field is operated by government-owned Gasunie and output is jointly exploited by the government, Royal Dutch Shell, and Exxon Mobil.
+The sale of natural gas generated enormous revenues for the Netherlands for decades, adding, over sixty years, hundreds of billions of euros to the government's budget, about 1.5% of GNP.
+However, the unforeseen consequences of the country's huge energy wealth affected the competitiveness of other sectors of the economy, leading to the theory of Dutch disease.
+The field is operated by government-owned Gasunie and output is jointly exploited by the government, Royal Dutch Shell, and ExxonMobil.
 Gas production caused earthquakes which damaged housing.
 After a large public backlash, the government decided to phase out gas production from the field.

 The Netherlands has made notable progress in its transition to a carbon-neutral economy.
 Thanks to increasing energy efficiency, energy demand shows signs of decoupling from economic growth.
 The share of energy from renewable sources doubled from 2008 to 2019, with especially strong growth in offshore wind and rooftop solar.
 However, the Netherlands remains heavily reliant on fossil fuels and has a concentration of energy- and emission-intensive industries that will not be easy to decarbonise.
-Its 2019 Climate Agreement defines policies and measures to support the achievement Dutch climate targets and was developed through a collaborative process involving parties from across Dutch society.
+Its 2019 Climate Agreement defines policies and measures to support the achievement of Dutch climate targets and was developed through a collaborative process involving parties from across Dutch society.
 As of 2018, the Netherlands had one of the highest rates of carbon dioxide emissions per person in the European Union.